iluwatar/java-design-patterns/double-buffer/README.md

 ## Intent of Double Buffer Design Pattern

-The Double Buffer pattern aims to reduce the time necessary for rendering and displaying graphical or computational data by utilizing two buffers.
-One buffer is used for rendering the next frame or computing the next set of data, while the other is used to display the current frame or data set to the user.
+The Double Buffer pattern in Java is designed to reduce rendering time and enhance performance in graphical or computational applications by utilizing two buffers.
+This pattern is crucial for smooth graphics rendering and is commonly used in game development and other real-time applications.

 ## Detailed Explanation of Double Buffer Pattern with Real-World Examples